Laurie0131/UEFI_Driver_HII_Win_Lab_Guide/uefi_driver_wizard__adding_hii/b_edit_driver_for_adding_hii.md

 ```
 ![](/media/image10.png)<br>
-- `12`.  **Save** MyWizardDriver.h
+12).  **Save** MyWizardDriver.h
-- `13`.
-Now onto the MyWizardDriver.c file. <br> **Add** local definitions for the form GUID, variable name, and device path for HII at approximately line 13 after the `#include "MyWizardDriver.h"` by coping and pasting the following code. <br>In this step, you declare a local (to the module “m”) variable for the GUID we declared; the NVRAM variable name; driver handles; our configuration data; and the device path support.
+13).
+Now onto the MyWizardDriver.c file. <br> **Add** local definitions for the form GUID, variable name, and device path for HII at approximately line 13 after the `#include "MyWizardDriver.h"` by coping and pasting the following code. <br>In this step, you declare a local (to the module “`m`”) variable for the GUID we declared; the NVRAM variable name; driver handles; our configuration data; and the device path support.

 ```
 // Begin code